carternadain/sql-tracker/README.md

 # installation
 * npm i - to install all file in order for npm to work

-* npm i inquirer - to use inquirer (to interact with the 3.user via command line)
+* npm i inquirer - to use inquirer

 * npm init - to create a json file